ugeneunipro/docs/content/workflow-designer/workflow-samples/conversions/convert-seq-qual-pair-to-fastq.md

 # Convert seq-qual Pair to FASTQ

-This workflow allows adding PHRED quality scores to a sequence and saving the result in FASTQ format.
+This workflow allows you to add PHRED quality scores to a sequence and save the result in FASTQ format.
 For example, you can read a FASTA file, import PHRED quality values from a corresponding qualities file, and export the result to FASTQ.

 ## How to Use This Sample

 If you haven't used the workflow samples in UGENE before, see the "[How to Use Sample Workflows](../../introduction/how-to-use-sample-workflows)" section of the documentation.

 ### Workflow Sample Location

 The workflow sample **"Convert seq/qual Pair to FASTQ"** is available in the **"Conversions"** section of the Workflow Designer samples.

 ### Workflow Image